coolchamp26/MEDPLUS/README.md

 * Minimal input validation
 * Basic UI design
 * Large single-file codebase
+* The actual logic and functionality of the app is minimal

 These limitations reflect my **learning stage at the time**.